Nora Slawik

+Early life and education

+Slawik was born on November 23, 1962, in Tucson, Arizona, and later moved to Minnesota.

+Slawik’s family has longstanding ties in Minnesota: her grandfather published a local newspaper in Benson, Minnesota.

+She earned a Bachelor of Science in Recreation Administration from Arizona State University and a Master of Public Administration from the University of Minnesota’s Humphrey School of Public Affairs.
+She later served as an adjunct professor and mentor at the University of Minnesota.

 Legislative service

 Slawik was first elected in 1996 and served one term.
 She ran again in 2000, was elected for six more consecutive terms as a Democrat.
 Prior to the 2002 legislative redistricting, she represented the old District 57A.
-She served on a variety of committees including as Chair of the Early Learning Finance Division for two terms, Health Care and Human Services Finance Division.
-State Government Finance Division and Ways and Means.
+She served on a variety of committees including as Chair of the Early Learning Finance Division for two terms, Health Care and Human Services Finance Division, State Government Finance Division and Ways and Means.
 She served as an assistant minority leader during the 2003-2004 biennium.
 In 2012, she announced that she was stepping down.

 Maplewood Mayor

 In 2013, Slawik announced that she would seek election as Mayor of Maplewood and won the DFL endorsement.
 In the primary, she received 60% of the vote, and faced former Mayor Diana Longrie in the November election.
 Slawik won the Mayor election in November with 67 percent of the vote.
-She serves as the Chair of the Rush Line Policy Advisory Committee; alternate on the Gateway Corridor Commission, and as Fourth Vice President of the Minnesota Mayors Association.
+She served as the Chair of the Rush Line Policy Advisory Committee; alternate on the Gateway Corridor Commission, and as Fourth Vice President of the Minnesota Mayors Association.